twh/twh.github.io/_pages/cv.md

 - Deployed cloud scheduling system and scaled from 5 users to 40+.
 - Scaled from Pascal/Volta GPUs to Ampere/Hopper GPU and CPU systems.
 - Integrated Dask and Prefect tools with the Slurm API for automated job scheduling.
+- Assisted with the developemnt of two ground-breaking histopathology foundational models.

 ### HPC Engineer
 **Memorial Sloan Kettering Cancer Center, New York City**
 *2018-2022*

-- Administered DGX AI/ML HPC cluster for the Fuchs Lab and their spinoff company Paige.
+- Collaborated on DGX AI/ML HPC cluster with the Fuchs Lab and their spinoff company Paige.
 - Conducted technical interviews from individual contributor to VP level and helped fill most of the early engineering staff at Paige.
 - Served as an engineering consultant resource to the Research Computing and HPC teams.
 - Expanded storage with Pure, Qumulo, and S3 by moving from a flat to a tiered model based on data usage.